A brief explanation of how things work in an actual disaster:

 1. Weather Forecast - usually start 7-10 days ahead.

-2. About 7 days out CCDART sends out an informational email to its team- asking folks to start watching the weather and warning of a potential deployment.
+2. About 7 days out CCDART sends an informational email to its team asking folks to start watching the weather and warning of a potential deployment.

 5. At this point the volunteer organizations move ahead with volunteer assignments.

-6. Once the decision is made to establish shelters - there is usually 3-6 hour window of setup time for the volunteer organizations to get in place and set up as needed.
+6. Once the decision is made to establish shelters there is usually a 3- to 6-hour window of setup time for the volunteer organizations to get in place and set up as needed.

 7. Hurry up and wait for the storm to hit.